 History in Urban Nature - Parks and Gardens

-In addition to finding out about many historical events, the Tour is an invitation to walk in the footprints of the first herbalists and learn about the traditional use of plants and trees for health issues, even before the French colony.
-We might even take the opportunity to explore the benefits of spending time in natural forest as we share stories about the role of nature in today's life!
+In addition to finding out about many historical events related to the first urban garden of Quebec City, the Tour is an invitation to walk in the footprints of the first herbalists and learn about the traditional use of plants and trees for health issues before and during the French colony.

 With a historical overview of the park in relation to the city transformation, the Tour illustrates how climate, weather and geography influenced the course of history.

-This Tour is for active visitors, history buffs and nature enthusiasts who expect more than traditional walking tours when visiting a new destination; A good combination for those interested by the Mosaicultures Quebec, June - October 2022
+This Tour is for active visitors, history buffs and nature enthusiasts who expect more than traditional walking tours when visiting a new destination:

 The walk is about 3km (1.8 miles) and can be extended to include the Parc-des-Braves or the Parliament Hill Gardens (up to 4km-2.4 miles)

 The Tour ends on the Grande Allée, the Quebec City’s Champs Elysées, a good place to zip a drink and watch who’s in town as we sit at a terrace bistro.

 Point of departure will be provided upon booking